matt4biz/oak/README.md

     2: 0177
     3: 0x007f

 If neither `-e` nor `-f` is present (the former takes precedence), oak starts an interactive REPL.
-Exit with "bye" or ctrl-D to exit; the latter will not save any state.
+Exit with "bye" or type ctrl-D; the latter will not save any state.

-oak uses Go's default floating point representation if no display mode is set.

 ## To do
 Here are a few of the possible enhancements:

-- allow the stack machine's state to be dumped & restored
 - add a few missing functions (e.g. acos, tanh)
 - bitwise operators, similar to the HP 16c
 - interest-rate calculations, similar to the HP 12c